hevs-isi/LoRaIOT/app/README.md

 Downlink messages can be used to configure the various periods, modes, thresholds, ...

+## Timings

+All time are in unix time (seconds since january 1970) and represents the UTC time.

+Periodic measures are done at T_MEASURE interval, and send at T_RADIO_TX interval.

+The measure will be done at MEASURE_TS, when unix_tx % T_MEASURE == 0.
+Since all measures are synchronized in the network, sending the result over radio at the same time will almost guarantee collisions.
+We try to avoid collision using this pseudo-random generated time:

+RADIO_TS = MEASURE_TS + (HASH(DevAddr | measure_ts) % T_RADIO_TX)

+Since there is no need to

 ## Wintering
 For this particular application, when the irrigation network is emptied for the winter period, the nodes are expected to stay in place and conserve as much